Last Updated on by

 Whichever you decide to implement, make sure that the image you select is a high-quality, high-resolution file.

 The three key things about an intuitive navigation system is that they tell you where you are, and they show you where else you can go.”
 Mike Stern, User Experience Evangelist at Apple

 The simplest way to ensure your readers get around your website easily is to place a navigation menu with links to the main sections of your site close to the top of the page, just below the branding (if it’s placed top-center).
 You’ll want to make it obvious to the user that the links are unique and in fact clickable.
 Make sure that these links are visually different from the regular text content for the rest of the site.

 So we’ve talked about the home page, the very first thing users see when they open your website.
-Now let’s talk about some of the essential supporting pages and sections that you may want to include.
+Now let’s talk about some of the essential supporting pages and sections that you may want to include in your website design.

 One thing to note is that there is always the option to include the information that follows below into the home page.
 The one-page website is a trend that’s been gaining traction as of late, but it’s important to consider the amount of information that you feel is essential for the reader to absorb.
 If you can condense that information into a few bite-sized chunks or concise sentences, you can certainly go ahead and put it all on one page.
 But where more detailed information is beneficial, you should avoid putting everything on one page for the purposes of organization.